mr-akin/AMIZ-AUTOMATION/readme.md

 ## How to use?

 ### 1. Easy way
-        - Download feedback executable_w.zip
+ - Download feedback executable_w.zip Click on url to download! https://goo.gl/QjrxdK
  - Extract the file
  - Run feedback.exe from the extracted folder
  - Enjoy!

 ### 2. Difficult way (for Nerds)
 1. Install selenium